LON - PIT

 The average price of all round-trip flights from London to Pittsburgh clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from London to Pittsburgh, look for departures on Saturdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from London to Pittsburgh, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Pittsburgh, Thursday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from London to Pittsburgh?